We Can Think About The Past In An Unhelpful Way

 Perhaps more importantly, studies have repeatedly shown antidepressants work no better than placebo for mild to moderate depression, so taking a risk for a little chance of benefit.
 As noted in a 2014 paper on antidepressants and the placebo effect.

 “Antidepressants are supposed to work by fixing a chemical imbalance, specifically, a lack of serotonin in the brain.
 Analyses of the published data and the unpublished data that were hidden by drug companies, reveals that most (if not all) of the benefits are due to the placebo effect .

 Analysing the data found, Dr Mercola was not surprised to find a substantial placebo effect regarding depression.

 What was surprising was how small the drug effect was.

-Seventy-five percent of the improvement in the drug group also occurred when people were give dummy pills with no active ingredient in them.
+Seventy-five percent of the improvement in the drug group, also occurred when people were give dummy pills with no active ingredient.

 The serotonin theory is as close as any theory in the history of science to having been proved wrong.